QuantConnect/lean-cli/README.md

   --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using
-                                  QuantConnect as data provider --release                       Compile C# projects in release configuration instead of debug --update                        Pull the LEAN engine image before running the backtest --backtest-name TEXT            Backtest name --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)
+                                  QuantConnect as data provider --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --python-venv TEXT              The path of the python virtual environment to be used --update                        Pull the LEAN engine image before running the backtest --backtest-name TEXT            Backtest name --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)